kyle-ilantzis/pl-sql-client/README.md

 ... and many more!

-## Limitation
+## Limitations

- * Only 'select' statement are currently supported.
+ * Only 'select' statement is currently supported.
 Run update and delete at your own risk.
 [Related issue](https://github.com/kyle-ilantzis/pl-sql-client/issues/9)
  * Credentials are saved in clear text.

 ## License